AntonioAPDL/antonio-aguirre.github.io/about.md

               text-align: center;
               margin: 1rem auto;
               color: #555;">
-        I’m a 4th-year Ph.D. candidate in <strong>Statistics</strong> at the <strong>University of California, Santa Cruz</strong>,
+        Hi!
+I’m a Ph.D. candidate in <strong>Statistics</strong> at the <a href="https://engineering.ucsc.edu/departments/statistics/" target="_blank">University of California, Santa Cruz</a>.
+        Working with <a href="https://users.soe.ucsc.edu/~bruno/" target="_blank">Bruno Sanso</a> and <a href="https://raquel.soe.ucsc.edu/" target="_blank">Raquel Prado</a>, my research focuses on improving statistical methods to make them practical and effective for solving real-world problems.
-        under the guidance of <strong>Bruno Sanso</strong> and <strong>Raquel Prado</strong>.
-My research focuses on scalable Bayesian methods for real-time inference, emphasizing extreme behavior and uncertainty quantification in environmental and hydrological processes.
+        My work emphasizes uncertainty quantification, forecasting, and scalable Bayesian techniques, especially in environmental and hydrological contexts.
       </p>
     </div>
   </div>